arielCheng218/neural_network/README.md

 # neural network
-ANN from scratch in python
+ANN to classify cats and dogs from scratch in python